Learn something new every day

 More Info... by email

 There are a variety of reasons why people may turn to amino supplements.
-People suffering from mental illness, addiction, or immune deficiencies may take amino supplements if they aren't getting a proper amount in their normal diet.
-Bodybuilders, however, are perhaps most commonly associated with amino supplements.
-They want extra amino acids because they hope the excess will help repair and further develop muscles but there is some debate over whether amino acids help weightlifters, athletes, or anyone who exercises regularly.
+People suffering from mental illness, addiction, or immune deficiencies are often directed to these products if they aren't getting a proper amount in their normal diet.
+Bodybuilders, however, are perhaps most common client group.
+Individuals in the bodybuilding community frequently want extra amino acids because they hope the excess will help repair and further develop muscles faster than exercising alone.
+There is some debate within the medical community when it comes to whether or not this works, particularly over the long term, but the practice is nevertheless quite popular.

 Since the body can produce non-essential amino acids from essential amino acids, there usually isn't a reason to take a supplement that contains non-essential amino acids.
-Sometimes non-essential amino acids are needed however, and which supplement is best for you should include the particular non-essential amino acid or acids you need.
-There is some dispute over the number of non-essential amino acids but there are eleven different non-essential amino acids that are most commonly cited: alanine, arginine, asparagine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.
-Each amino acid serves a different purpose.
+Sometimes non-essential amino acids are needed, however, and which supplement is best for you should include the particular non-essential amino acid or acids you need.
+There is some dispute over the number of non-essential amino acids but there are eleven different non-essential amino acids that are most commonly cited in the dietary supplement context: alanine, arginine, asparagine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.
+Each serves a different purpose.
 Arginine, cysteine, and thyrosine are said to help with metabolism, weight loss, and fat burning, for example.

-Another consideration when choosing amino acid supplements is the form of the supplement.
-Amino supplements come in a variety of forms from liquids to powders to capsules.
-Some power bars or energy bars are good sources of amino acids too.
-Which form you prefer to supplement your amino acid intake may be a factor in your selection.
+Another consideration when choosing amino acid supplements is its form.
+There are usually a lot of options, from liquids to powders to capsules.
+Some power bars or energy bars are good sources of amino acids, too.
+How you prefer to consume your supplements may be a factor in your selection.

 Since the body is dependent upon cellular growth and development, proteins such as amino acids are pivotal.
-Still, like most things in life, amino acids seem to be subject to the old adage — there is such a thing as too much of a good thing.
+Still, like most things in life, amino acids seem to be subject to the old adage that there is such a thing as too much of a good thing.
 While research is not conclusive on the issue, most health care professionals caution against an excessive intake of amino acids as it may cause such problems as kidney or liver malfunction or metabolism disruption.
-If you're considering an amino supplement, you may want to consult a health care professional first.
+If you're considering an amino supplement, you may want to consult a health care professional first to understand your personalized risks and possible benefits.

 Some great products that I just discovered from a friend of mine are called Amino Repair and Amino Hydrate.